Biphasic Face Photo-Sketch Synthesis via Semantic-Driven Generative Adversarial Network with Graph Representation Learning: Related Work

 \subsection{Graph Representation Learning}

-Graph representation learning plays a significant role in the computer vision tasks which could encode each node represented by a low-dimensional dense embedding in the graph structure [36].
-Perozzi \emph{et al.} [37] effectively embedded information of nodes by randomly sampling the graph structure.
-Furthermore, Defferrard \emph{at al.}[38] designed a novel pooling strategy to rearrange the nodes for preserving more useful information of graph.
-Li \emph{et al.} [39] constructed the structural graph of actions to capture the high-order dependencies between successive skeletons in the proposed actional-structural graph convolution network for skeleton-based action recognition.
-Besides, Ren \emph{et al.} [40] adopted the graph generator to build the connections among spatial parts and construct the feature graph of these nodes representation for biometrics.
-Yang \emph{et al.} [41] utilized a novel graph representation specifically designed for sketches by bridging the structural hierarchical relationship of sketches.
+Graph representation learning plays a significant role in computer vision tasks which could encode each node represented by a low-dimensional dense embedding in the graph structure \cite{b36}.
+Perozzi \emph{et al.} \cite{b37} effectively embedded information of nodes by randomly sampling the graph structure.
+Furthermore, Defferrard \emph{at al.}\cite{b38} designed a novel pooling strategy to rearrange the nodes for preserving more useful information of graph.
+Li \emph{et al.} \cite{b39} constructed the structural graph of actions to capture the high-order dependencies between successive skeletons in the proposed actional-structural graph convolution network for skeleton-based action recognition.
+Besides, Ren \emph{et al.} \cite{b40} adopted the graph generator to build the connections among spatial parts and construct the feature graph of these nodes representation for biometrics.
+Yang \emph{et al.} \cite{b41} utilized a novel graph representation specifically designed for sketches by bridging the structural hierarchical relationship of sketches.
 This work has significantly improved the recognition accuracy of sketches.
-As for biphasic face photo-sketch synthesis task, Zhu \emph{et al.} [7] combined graphical exemplar-based features with deep neural networks to synthesize high-quality sketches.
-The results synthesized by [7] are robust against lighting variations and clutter backgrounds.
+Wu \emph{et al.} \cite{b65} propose an adaptive graph representation learning scheme for video person Re-ID, which enables the contextual interactions between relevant regional features.
+Jin \emph{et al.} \cite{b66} introduce a self-supervised approach to learning graph node representations by enhancing Siamese self-distillation with multi-scale graph representation learning.
+As for the biphasic face photo-sketch synthesis task, Zhu \emph{et al.} \cite{b7} combined graphical exemplar-based features with deep neural networks to synthesize high-quality sketches.
+The results synthesized by \cite{b7} are robust against lighting variations and clutter backgrounds.
 However, they still suffer from over-smoothing and lacking specific-identify characters in the synthesized photos and sketches.
-On the contrary, our graph representation learning algorithms can make the restraint of intra-class features and inter-class features which help keeping the realistic personal details of synthesized photos and sketches.
+On the contrary, our graph representation learning algorithms can make restraint of intra-class features and inter-class features to help keep the realistic personal details of synthesized photos and sketches.